swapnilrlambda/bootstrap-test/js/tests/README.md

 3. retryOnFailure

-If your testSuite fails and you want to retry it, set this boolean value to true.
+In case any test fails and you want to retry it, set this boolean value to true.
 The maxRetries key determines how many times your tests will get retried.

 ```yaml
     retryOnFailure: true